360AILAB-NLP/FlowCE/Readme.md

 The full datasets can be obtained from the following address: https://github.com/360AILAB-NLP/FlowCE/tree/main/flowce_benchmark

-For your attention: The image data used in this work is solely for scientific research purposes, and only the source link address for each image is made available，so, if you want to get the images, just download these images from the image url given.
+For your attention: The image data used in this work is solely for scientific research purposes, and only the source link address for each image is made available. if you want to get the images, just download these images from the 5 different image urls file given.

 ## one more thing..